const-sambird/const-sambird.github.io/README.md

 # hi there!

-I'm Sam, a computer scientist and doctoral student currently at the [University of Oklahoma](https://cs.ou.edu).
+I'm Sam, a computer scientist and PhD candidate currently at the [University of Oklahoma](https://cs.ou.edu).
 My academic interests are centred around database management, machine learning, quantum computing, and distributed systems.
 I've done a few programming projects -- for class and for fun -- that I'm pleased with, which I've listed below.

 I am proficient in JavaScript, HTML/CSS, C, C++, R, SQL, Java, and Python.
-I have academic experience in machine learning, distributed computing, database development, and creating webservices.
+I have academic experience in database management, quantum computing, distributed computing, and machine learning.
 I have the right to work without sponsorship in the United States, the United Kingdom, and the European Union.

 I am currently working under my PhD advisor, [Dr Le Gruenwald](https://cs.ou.edu/~database/faculty), as a Graduate Research Assistant.